-- Among the most chosen books as a freshman or common read: 92 Universities, 16 cities and scores of high schools nationwide have adopted Enrique’s Journey as a their freshman or common read.
+- Among the most chosen books as a freshman or common read: nearly 100 universities, more than 20 cities and scores of high schools nationwide have adopted Enrique’s Journey as a their freshman or common read.
 Middle schools are now adopting a version adapted for young readers as their common read.

 - Published in August 2013: A new version of Enrique’s Journey ADAPTED FOR YOUNG READERS in the 7th grade on up and for reluctant readers in high school and geared to the new common core standards in schools.
 The Young Adult version was published Spanish in July 2015.
 New York City has made the YA edition part of its classroom curriculum.

 - Published in February 2014: A REVISED AND UPDATED Enrique’s Journey, with a new epilogue and photos.